LandRegistry/digital-street-3d-api/README.md

 ### An X-Trace-ID HTTP header received/generated and then propagated

-Provided by the `before_request()` method in `app.py`.
+Provided by the `before_request()` method in `main.py` in the enhanced_logging custom extension.
 If a header of that name is passed in, it extracts it and places it into g for logging (see next section) and also creates a requests Session object with it preset as a header.
 This allows the same value to propagate throughout the lifetime of a request regardless of how many UIs/APIs it passes through - making debugging and tracing of log messages much easier.

 Note that for the propagation to work, g.requests must be used for making calls to other APIs rather than just requests.